Revised – December 2016

 For more information about malware visit OnGuard Online.

 Identity theft occurs when someone uses your personally identifying information, such as your name, Social Security number, or credit card number, without your permission, to commit fraud or other crimes.
-If you suspect that someone has used your information to open accounts with or conduct business at Broadway Federal Bank without your knowledge or authorization, please call 1-888-988-2265.
+If you suspect that someone has used your information to open accounts with or conduct business at City First Bank without your knowledge or authorization, please call 1-888-988-2265.

 The Federal Trade Commission has online guidance about the steps consumers can take to protect themselves against identity theft.